How I Lost Weight! My Journey to a Healthier Me

 During work breaks, I would ride the Company’s exercise bike, and after work, I would play basketball, football, and baseball with my brother or friends.
 I was focused on losing weight and adding muscle to my body.

 I maintained that weight for about a year.
-Over the years, my weight did increase, but my pant size never went above 34.”
+Although my weight increased over the years, my pant size never went above 34.”

 Also, I would mention it’s not wise to lose weight quickly.
 I was nutrient-deprived, and my thyroid was negatively affected.
 My hair was falling out (I didn’t go bald,) but that is a sure sign that the body is distressed.